jvde-github/AIS-catcher-docs/docs/references/JSON-decoding.md

 | dac | Integer | – | Designated Area Code (only when `ai_available = true`) |
 | fid | Integer | – | Functional Identifier (only when `ai_available = true`) |

 When the `(dac, fid)` pair is recognised the structured ASM fields are emitted in addition (see [ASM payloads](#asm)).
-For msg 26 the trailing 20-bit communication state is decoded into the standard `radio` sub-fields — see note 5.
+For msg 26 the trailing 20-bit communication-state block (1-bit selector followed by the 19-bit SOTDMA/ITDMA state) is decoded into the standard `radio` sub-fields — see note 5.

 ### Type 27: Long-Range AIS Broadcast {#type-27}